 The VA Home Loan program is without a doubt the best mortgage on the planet.
 Setting aside for a moment that this is a benefit afforded to those who have served our country in the military, there are other benefits that set this loan program apart from all others.

-- The VA loan does not require a down payment.
+- The VA loan in Seattle does not require a down payment.
 The Veterans Administration guarantees the loan up to 100% of the purchase price of the home, provided that the appraisal supports that price.
 We’ll talk more about the down payment in a moment, so stay tuned.

 - The interest rates are lower than for conventional loans.
 Today’s 30-year fixed rate VA loan is about .25% lower in rate than for an equivalent conventional loan.
 [Click here to get an instant rate quote now]

 - Qualifying for the loan is easier.
 VA loan guidelines allow a borrower to qualify with a higher debt-to-income ratio than for a conventional loan.
 This means that a veteran buyer who would only qualify for a $325,000 home with a 3% down payment and a conventional loan could buy a $400,000 home with no down payment at all.
 The credit score requirements are far more lenient for VA loans, too—as low as 580, where a conventional loan requires a 620 score to qualify.